Syrah: United States

 In the United States, wine produced from the grape is normally called by its French name, "Syrah".
 However, in cases where winemakers choose to follow a New World style, similar to Penfolds Grange, they may choose to label their wines as "Shiraz".
 Under American wine laws, either name may appear on the label.
-Syrah first appeared as a wine grape in California in the 1970s, where it was planted by a group of viticulturists who called themselves "Rhône rangers".
+Syrah first appeared as a wine grape in California in the 1970s, where it was planted by a group of viticulturists who called themselves "Rhone rangers".
 Although most plantings of the grape are in California, there are increasing amounts of it being grown in Washington state.
 Syrah makes up a significant percentage of wine produced in several Washington AVAs such as the Naches Heights AVA and the Walla Walla AVA.
 Syrah is increasingly being grown and produced in Oregon.
 Syrah is also found in small regions in Ohio.

 California Syrahs, much like those in France, vary a great deal based on the climate and terroir that they inhabit.
 In exceptionally warm regions, such as parts of Napa, the wine is often blended with other Rhône varieties.
 Other appellations, primarily mountainous ones, tend to produce varietal-based wines that can stand on their own.
 Syrah was introduced into Washington state in 1986 by Red Willow Vineyard through their partnership with Woodinville, Washington-based Columbia Winery and Master of Wine David Lake.
 Expanding at a significant rate, it is used to produce single-varietial wines as well as being blended with grapes such as Grenache, Mourvèdre, Cinsault and Viognier.